AMWA-TV/is-13/docs/Behaviour.md

 A `PATCH` request with `tags` set to `null` asks to reset all tags.

-The following `PATCH` request asks to completely reset the distinguishing information for a resource.
+The following `PATCH` request asks to reset all the core information properties for a resource.

 ```json
 {